0xpolarzero/tiny-explorer/README.md

 # EVM AI Indexer

-**A system for analyzing and explaining smart contracts on EVM blockchains using AI.**
+**A system for analyzing and explaining contract events on EVM chains using a LLM for more friendly UX.**

-EVM AI Indexer provides developers and users with intuitive explanations of smart contract functionality and events, making blockchain interactions more accessible.

 ## Table of contents